 Which wick is better for soy candles?

-Either wick can work in soy candles, but cotton is the safer default for broad soy product lines.
-Wooden wicks fit soy or soy-coconut candles when crackle is part of the product and you are willing to test more aggressively.
+Either wick can work in soy candles, but cotton is the more forgiving default for broad soy product lines.
+If soy is your main category after you decide between cotton and wood, use our best wicks for soy candles guide.

 Which wick is better for beginners?